globo-muse/polen/polen/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.5.9 - March 22, 2022 =
+* Improvement: Updated GeoIP database
+* Improvement: Removed blocking data update logic in order to reduce timeouts
+* Improvement: Increased timeout value for API calls in order to reduce timeouts
+* Improvement: Clarified notification count on Wordfence menu
+* Improvement: Improved scan compatibility with WooCommerce
+* Improvement: Added messaging when application passwords are disabled
+* Fix: Prevented warnings and errors when constants are defined based on the value of other constants in wp-config.php
+* Fix: Corrected redundant escaping that prevented viewing or repairing files in scan results

 = 7.5.8 - February 1, 2022 =
 * Launch of Wordfence Care and Wordfence Response